bobbydwise1/site-rebuild-ng/README.md

 ## Technologies Used

-_Atom editor, Javascript, jQuery, HTML, CSS, NPM, NPM Webpack, NPM Jasmine, NPM Karma, Bootstrap, BetterDoctorAPI, Postman, Angular Framework._
+_Atom editor, Javascript, jQuery, HTML, CSS, NPM, Bootstrap, Angular._

 ### License

 *This application is Licensed under the MIT software License agreement.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.*

-Copyrighted material used under fairuse.
+Copyrighted material used under fair use.
 No Copyright Infringement intended.

 **_Robert Lee 2019_**